jostmey/ConnectFour/README.md

 Make sure a Java Developer Kit (JDK) has first been installed such as Open JDK.
 Installation instructions for Open JDK may be found [here](http://openjdk.java.net/install/) but be sure to install the *developer package*, not the runtime environment.
 The program has been tested on OpenJDK 7 but is expected to work on more recent versions.

-To compile the code, set the working directory to this folder and run the following command.
+To compile the code from the command line terminal, set the working directory to this folder and run the following command.

 `javac GameEngine.java InterfaceEngine.java -d bin/`

 ## Run

 If your browser supports java applets then you can use it to run the program simply by opening the file `ConnectFour.html`.
-Alternatively, you can run the program from the command line.
+Alternatively, you can run the program from the command line terminal.
 Set the working directory to this folder and run the following command.

 `appletviewer ConnectFour.html`